jonlinnell/jonlinnell.co.uk/content/articles/2023-03-01-node-random-id.md

 ---
-title: Generating Random IDs with Node.js
+title: How to generate random IDs in Node.js
 date: 2023-03-01T10:00:00.000Z
 keywords: js,ts
 heroimage: /blog/images/testimage.png
 ---

-I often need a random ID for some reason or other, whether it's a unique non-sequential ID for a data store, a way of differentiating otherwise identical items in the DOM, or a cryptographically secure token.
+I often need to generate random IDs for some reason or other, whether it's a unique non-sequential ID for a data store, a way of differentiating otherwise identical items in the DOM, or a cryptographically secure token.

 The JS/TS ecosystem provides us with many tools to do this.